RamakotireddyGuttikonda/PhishPatrol-ReinforcementLearning/README.md

-# PhishPatrol-ReinforcementLearning
+# PhishUrlHunter-ReinforcementLearning

-**PhishPatrol** is a phishing detection project that identifies malicious URLs and websites using Deep Reinforcement Learning, specifically a Deep Q-Network (DQN).
+**PhishUrlHunter** is a phishing detection project that identifies malicious URLs and websites using Deep Reinforcement Learning, specifically a Deep Q-Network (DQN).
 The project includes feature extraction pipelines, backend server logic, and a web-based frontend for real-time phishing detection.

 ---